Inclusion and wellbeing

 If you ask Dr. Mine Conkbayir, you can start by removing “sit still” from your vocabulary.

 “I’ve always been a leg shaker, a fidgeter and a gum chewer.
-I would never try to curb that behavior,” she says.
+I would never try to curb that behaviour,” she says.
 “Fidgeting and wiggling is children’s way of showing you that they need a bit of help focusing.
 Asking them to quit is like asking them to quit breathing.
 It’s how they self-regulate.”

 Mine is an early education consultant, researcher, and author.
 And as a specialist in children’s self-regulation, she believes we’ve got some misunderstandings when it comes to children’s wiggles, wobbles and fidgets.